 I'm always interested in applying my experience to solving new and challenging problems.
-I've been working in interactive 3D graphics for more than 10 years now, starting with big-iron SGI systems (when 64 KByte of texture memory were an enormous advance) up to and including the latest PC graphics boards from nVidia and ATI.
+I've been working in interactive 3D graphics for almost 20 years now, starting with big-iron SGI systems (when 64 KByte of texture memory were an enormous advance) up to and including the latest PC graphics boards from nVidia and ATI.

 Working on infrastructure has allowed to see a number of different application areas and come to understand the benefits and limitations of interactive 3D graphics.